Sorted with my top recommendations up top. Sort by title, newest, or best.

 Profound idea that everyone has a primary time focus, either Future-focused, Present-focused, or Past-focused.
 Fascinating implications of each.
 Because I’m so future-focused, reading this book helped me understand people who are very present-focused.
 Also great advice on shifting your focus when needed.
 I read it 14 years ago, but still think about it constantly.

 Shockingly honest thoughts from a filthy rich bastard.

 Brilliant reversal of all of the “how to manage all your crap” books.
 This one tells you how to say “no” to the crap, set expectations on your terms, and be just as effective in a fraction of the time.
-This is perfect for musicians with other responsibilities (day jobs) that need more free time to actually make music!

 An itty-bitty quick-read no-fluff book with the wisest succinct advice to investors: You can't predict the future, and neither can anyone else.
 Determine your asset allocation, stick with cheap broad indexes, and rebalance occasionally.